The Zen Nomad: World Pilgrimage

 Europe > Middle East > Africa > Asia > Australasia > South America > Central America > North America

-2020 – 2024: World Pilgrimage commences – real time documentation of the journey in video and written format as the team moves around the world.
+2020 – 2024: World Pilgrimage commences – real time documentation of the journey predominantly in video format, but also written.

 2024 – 2025: Post production and editing of footage and content, followed by the release of completed deliverables: A documentary and book showcasing the journey.